-The following applicable New Accounting Requirements have been issued.
-However, these New Accounting Requirements are not yet mandatory and have not yet been adopted by the Company.
-All other non-mandatory New Accounting Requirements are either not yet permitted to be adopted, or would have no material effect on the reported performance, financial position, or disclosures of the Company and consequently have neither been adopted, nor listed.
+The Directors have assessed the impact, or potential impact, of all New Accounting Requirements.
+In the opinion of the Directors, all non-mandatory New Accounting Requirements are either not yet permitted to be adopted, or would have no material effect on the reported performance, financial position, or disclosures of the Company and consequently have neither been adopted, nor listed.
+The Company has not early adopted any New Accounting Requirements that are not mandatory.